Engineering a more equal future for women

 1. Improve careers education for young people

 Instilling knowledge of engineering career pathways at an early stage is also crucial to painting an accurate picture of what the profession entails.
 For too many, the word ‘engineer’ conjures up images of hard hats, high-vis jackets, building sites and complex equations.
 The other important sides to it – the research, the project management, and the creative ideation – are often overlooked.
-Depicting engineering in a more holistic light has the potential to vastly broaden its appeal, making it easier for employers to attract and engage talent from a diverse variety of backgrounds.
+Showcasing engineering in a more holistic way has the potential to vastly broaden its appeal, making it easier for employers to attract and engage talent from a diverse range of backgrounds.

 2. Profile and champion the work of female engineers